Wrongful Termination Due to Illness in California: Laws, Employee Rights & Legal Options

 Laws That Protect You

-• FEHA (Fair Employment and Housing Act) – Under California Gov. Code §12940, employers cannot terminate or discriminate against employees due to medical conditions or disabilities.
+Fair Employment and Housing Act (Cal.
+Gov. Code §12940) – Employers cannot terminate or discriminate due to medical conditions or disabilities.

-• ADA (Americans with Disabilities Act) – Employers must provide reasonable accommodations unless doing so causes undue hardship.
+Americans with Disabilities Act Requires reasonable accommodations unless undue hardship.

-• FMLA (Family and Medical Leave Act) – Grants up to 12 weeks of unpaid leave for employees to recover from illness or care for a sick family member.
+Family and Medical Leave Act Up to 12 weeks unpaid leave for own serious health condition or to care for a sick family member.

-• CFRA (California Family Rights Act) – Extends FMLA protections, covering more family relationships and running concurrently with FMLA in some cases.
+California Family Rights Act Extends FMLA protections, covers more family relationships, and runs concurrently with FMLA in many cases.

-• Pregnancy Disability Leave Act (PDL) – Protects employees who require leave due to pregnancy, childbirth, or related conditions.
+Pregnancy Disability Leave Act Protects employees needing leave due to pregnancy, childbirth, or related conditions.

 What Constitutes Unlawful Termination Due to Illness?